eepehukk/software_testing/test-plan.md

 The main goal of this testing project is to ensure reliable user experience.
 Its done by identifying bugs in the given application and ensure overall quality during the development of the application.

-Tetsing focuses on the developement version of the application, specifically on critical functionalities and identifies what will not be tested in the developement environment as well what should be tested before release.
+Testing focuses on the developement version of the application, specifically on critical functionalities and identifies what will not be tested in the developement environment as well what should be tested before release.

 The objective is to provide feedback to the development team about te current state of the application and support bug detection before deployment to production.

 ### 2.1 In scope
 #### Manual testing
-Manual testing to test all functionalities work as expexted and usability testing for trying to test all user usages.
-Consisting autenthication, todo list and todo item functionalities
+In this project manual testings purpose was to find features that were not working properly.
+Usually manual testings idea is to

 #### API and E2E testing
 API and end to end testing to be made as happy path testing.